 In more and more use-cases, different TMS are used within the same process.
 This situation applies because either the translation buyer uses another system than the translation vendor, or within large buyer and/or vendor infrastructures different TMS are employed for various reasons.

 The TIPP enables different TMS to exchange and to deploy the various package objects contained in the container in an automated way.
-Besides its payload the container may also hold additional information and data files:
+Besides localizable files the container may also hold additional information and data files:

 Information: